 As the holiday season approaches, more and more people will start to plan trips to see loved ones.
 If your loved ones live far away, then driving a vehicle on the trip will usually be out of the question.
 The best way to travel long distances in a short amount of time is by taking an airplane.
 There is however one undeniable fact that comes along with this realization.
 You will have to arrange a dog crate.
 After all, you want your furry friend to be cozy when traveling.
 Taking your pet along on these types of trips can help to put your mind at ease regarding their well-being.
 Having to leave a pet with a boarding facility can be very nerve-racking.
-The following are some of the things you will need to consider when traveling with an emotional support animal or just traveling with pets who you can’t stand to be without.
+The following are some of the things you will need to consider whether you’re traveling with an emotional support animal or just traveling with pets who you can’t stand to be without.

 Tips for Traveling with a Pet and Flying on a Plane with Your Pet